actions/actions-runner-controller/SECURITY.md

 This project is maintained by a small team of two and therefore lacks the resource to provide security fixes in a timely manner.

-If you have important business(es) that relis on this project, please consider sponsoring the project so that manitainer(s) can commit to provide such service.
+If you have important business(es) that relies on this project, please consider sponsoring the project so that the maintainer(s) can commit to providing such service.

 Please refer to https://github.com/sponsors/actions-runner-controller for available tiers.